If You're Advised That Your Pet Should Lose Weight, Here's What You Should Do

 It's simple to determine if your pet needs to lose some weight.
 You should be able to feel the backbone and palpate the ribs in an animal of healthy weight.
-If you can't feel the ribs without pressing, there's too much fat.
 Also, you should see a noticeable "waist" between the back of the rib cage and the hips when looking at your pet from above.
-From the side, there should be a "tuck" in the tummy -- the abdomen should go up from the bottom of the rib cage to inside the thighs.
+From the side, there should be a "tuck" in the tummy—the abdomen should go up from the bottom of the rib cage to inside the thighs.

-Regulate your pet's diet.
-The order of ingredients on a nutrition label is so important, because whatever is listed first is the most prominent ingredient.
+Next, create a weight loss plan alongside your vet or a board-certified veterinary nutritionist.
+Dr. Christman recommends the website Balanceit.com for pet owners interested in homemade pet-friendly meal plans and nutritional information.
+Check their current food: The order of ingredients on a nutrition label is so important, because whatever is listed first is the most prominent ingredient.
 The serving size your pet should get might be far different from the recommended amount on the bag or can.

 Above all, limit treats.
 Many people question whether wet food is better than dry food.
 It generally takes more processing of the food to get it into a bag than into a can.
-Processing destroys the vitamins, enzymes, and natural integrity of the food, and it makes it less whole, so generally wet food is healthier.
+Processing destroys the vitamins, enzymes, and natural integrity of the food—so generally, wet food is healthier.

 As is true in humans, exercise is a huge part of maintaining a healthy weight in animals.
 "Exercise is vital," says Dr. Christman.
 "Even for the obese dogs, look into swimming, hydrotherapy at canine rehabilitation centers, doggy daycare, dog walkers, and lots of play times."
 Aside from daily walks, puzzle toys can stimulate your pet's weight loss, too.
 "The hunting feeding system in cats is a great way for cats to acquire their hunting instincts," he adds, "and they can successfully find and play with their food while burning calories at the same time!"